Icon_Top_Black

 Secondary Research: SWOT Analysis

-Below is the SWOT analysis to evaluate IKEA Taiwan's competitive position.
+Below is the SWOT analysis evaluating IKEA Taiwan’s competitive position.

 Secondary Research: Competitive Analysis

-IKEA Taiwan’s competitors include Nitori, Hola, TRPlus, Working House, MUJI...etc.
-Compared to its competitors IKEA is considered cheap but with great and simple design, the target audience should be someone who is cost-conscious but values design; and doesn’t mind DIY furniture.
-The brand positioning of IKEA Taiwan should also affect the UI of its website, which is great and simple.
+IKEA Taiwan’s competitors include Nitori, Hola, TRPlus, Working House, and MUJI, among others.
+Compared to its competitors, IKEA is considered affordable while offering great and simple designs.
+The target audience is likely to be cost-conscious individuals who value design and don’t mind assembling DIY furniture.
+IKEA Taiwan’s brand positioning should also influence the UI of its website, which should reflect its great and simple design ethos.

-After finishing analysing IKEA Taiwan’s competitors, I put together the Competitor Metrics.
-All of the competitors here use a nav bar instead of a hamburger menu.
-Also, they all include the shipping cost on their specific product page.
+After completing the analysis of IKEA Taiwan’s competitors, I compiled the Competitor Metrics.
+All the competitors examined use a navigation bar instead of a hamburger menu.
+Additionally, they all display the shipping cost on their specific product pages.

-Other than IKEA Taiwan’s competitors, I have also researched some other e-commerce sites like Sephora, Etsy, John Lewis, H&M, Pinkoi, Shopee…etc for potential features that IKEA can adopt.
-For example, from the screenshots we can see that Sephora and John Lewis both adopt the mega menu for their nav bar, and according to NNG, mega menus “are an excellent design choice for accommodating a large number of options or for revealing lower-level site pages at a glance (Nielsen & Li, 2017).”
+In addition to analysing IKEA Taiwan’s competitors, I also researched other e-commerce sites such as Sephora, Etsy, John Lewis, H&M, Pinkoi and Shopee for potential features that IKEA could adopt.
+For instance, as shown in the screenshots, both Sephora and John Lewis use a mega menu for their navigation bars.
+According to NNG, mega menus “are an excellent design choice for accommodating a large number of options or for revealing lower-level site pages at a glance” (Nielsen & Li, 2017).

 Secondary Research: Current Usability Issues

-Some of the current usability issues I discovered and analysed are described below based on the three usability quality components: learnability, efficiency and satisfaction.
-Click here to see the final prototype that solved these issues.
+Some of the current usability issues I discovered and analysed are described below, based on the three usability quality components: learnability, efficiency, and satisfaction.
+Click here to see the final prototype that addresses these issues.

 Primary Research: Qualitative